cs106l/cs106l-assignments/assign2/README.md

 Happy assignment 2!
 This is meant to be a very short and sweet bit of practice to get you started working with the STL’s containers and pointers.

-There are only two files you need to care about:
+These are the files you need to care about:

 - `main.cpp`: All your code goes here 😀!
 - `short_answer.txt`: Short answer responses go here 📝!
+- `utils.h`: You must change the functions in this file if you choose to use an `std::unordered_set`

 To download the starter code for this assignment, please see the instructions for [**Getting Started**](../README.md#getting-started) on the course assignments repository.